thereo/thereo/README.md

 👋 Hi there, I'm Thereo Sebastiano Rossi!

-💻 Aspiring Machine Learning & DevOps Professional | 🎓 Recent Graduate in Computer Science | 🌱 Backend Enthusiast
+💻 Machine Learning & DevOps | 🎓 Computer Science | 🌱 Backend Enthusiast

 I’m transitioning into IT, with a strong interest in: